epfl-ada/ada-2023-project-dromadaire/README.md

 ###  Machine Learning approach:  prediction of viewers’ ratings

 Another interesting analysis could be trying to find a machine learning algorithm to predict the viewer’s ratings of a film depending on the characteristics of the main character.
 To do so, we will try to perform a linear regression on our data.
-However, it is difficult to predict now if it will be judicious to use this method.
-If not, we could use other approaches such as neural networks or decision trees.
 Next, we'll proceed to train the chosen machine learning algorithm using a predefined training set and test it with the testing dataset.

 ###  Most profitable actor